lejeunerenard/ouroboros/README.md

 # Ouroboros

-This module provides a way to define derived indexes on autobase hyperbees.
+Define derived indexes on autobase hyperbees.

 This is done by creating an api similar to SimpleAutobee to support hyperbee operations w/ autobase, but also providing simple ways to watch key ranges and derive values base on changes to those ranges as well.